towercomputers/toweros/docs/DeveloperGuide.md

-# Development Guide

 ## 1. Setup environement

-To connect to internet you must:
+To connect the Thin Client to internet you must:

 1. provision a `router`
 2. set the thinclient gateway to `192.168.2.1` (the router`s ip):